zagortenay333/cronomix/README.md

 ### Installation

+* You can install this extension from the [gnome-shell extensions site](https://extensions.gnome.org/extension/1238/time/).

-Clone/download this repo into your `~/.local/share/gnome-shell/extensions` dir and rename the downloaded folder to `timepp@zagortenay333`.
+* You can install it manually by cloning/downloading this repo into your `~/.local/share/gnome-shell/extensions` dir and renaming the downloaded folder to `timepp@zagortenay333`.

 ---